An (Almost) Insider’s Travel Guide to Puerto Vallarta, Mexico: Things To Do and See + Where To Eat, Drink and Shop

 The easiest way to get to Mercado Río Cuale is to head to the bridge that separates downtown Vallarta and the Zona Romántica (Gay District) and go down the stairs.
 You honestly can’t miss it.

-I'm putting the finishing touches to my street art Vallarta piece today!
+I'm putting the finishing touches to my street art Vallarta blog post today!
 I'm really excited about this one, so here's a sneak peek… #northernlauren #puertovallarta #jalisco #jaliscoesmexico #visitmexico #mexico #streetartchilango #streetart #streetartmexico #streetartvallarta #restorecoral #catrina #riocuale

 THE CATHEDRALS AND CHURCHES